HighW4y2H3ll/chaffctf_chal/readme.md

 point operations and table lookups.
 You will definately want a licensed IDA Pro if you want to go down on this road.

-#### Constrains
+#### Constraints

-Constrain for the lower half is the same, And'ing with a random word.
+Constraint for the lower half is the same, And'ing with a random word.

 ![](pics/regview_con_low.png)

-6 non-exploitable constrains for the upper half:
+6 non-exploitable constraints for the upper half:

 ![](pics/mp3ninja_con_up.png)

-The one exploitable constrain for the upper half:
+The one exploitable constraint for the upper half:

 ![](pics/mp3ninja_con_pass.png)